 Research Study 1

-Limpets live higher on the shore than their common sea-star predators.
+Fig. 1.
+Some species of limpets live higher on the shore than their common sea-star predators

-Escape responses of several limpet species to sea stars.
+Fig. 2.
+Escape responses of several limpet species to sea stars

-When confronted with a sea-star predator such as Pycnopodia helianthoides, the normal response of the duncecap limpet Acmaea mitra is to sit tight, as this one seems to be doing.
+Fig. 3.
+When confronted with a sea-star predator such as Pycnopodia helianthoides, the normal response of the duncecap limpet Acmaea mitra is to sit tight, as this one seems to be doing

 NOTE L. pelta also shows a strong escape response to the touch of Evasterias troschelii and this sea-star species, along with the other three indicated in the schematic, are known to prey on L. pelta in the field